1 9 7 0 – 1 9 7 1 (UK)

 The pilot episode, Did You Lock Up? – broadcast in 1970 – was about the simple burglary of writer Peter Astle (Michael Craig) who becomes so obsessed with making his house burglar-proof that it nearly destroys his marriage – and ends horribly when he eventually traps the returning burglars (led by Mark MacManus).

 Sugar and Spice by John Kershaw starred Sheila Hancock as terrified housewife Anne Brand, with Ronald Hines as her drunken husband, Victor.
-Suzanne Togni played their 13-year-old daughter Judy, who leads her mother and father into an evil web of deceit and confusion.
+Suzanne Togni played their 13-year-old daughter Judy (pictured below), who leads her mother and father into an evil web of deceit and confusion.

 At Occupier’s Risk by Richard Harris featured Anthony Bate and Annette Crosbie as Mr and Mrs Darbon, an odd couple who run a quiet country hotel.
 Gemma Jones turns up as an unexpected guest.